Terry Student Assistance and Enrichment Fund

 - Proof of experience is provided

-Do I have to be registered for academic credit to receive enrichment funding?
+Do I have to be registered for academic credit to receive enrichment funding

 No, you do not have to be participating in an experience which awards academic credit to receive funds.

-Student applying must still be considered undergraduate students in good-standing with NC State University and the College of Natural Resources.
+Student applying must be still considered undergraduate students in good-standing with NC State University and the College of Natural Resources.
 Students who graduate prior to the enrichment activity may not apply for funds.

 How much funding should I request?

 The amount of funding you request depends on the nature of your enrichment experience.
 In most cases, the College of Natural Resources does not have the funding available to support the entire cost of students’ enrichment experiences.
 For instance, students participating in semester long education abroad programs should not request the total amount needed to participate in the experience.
 Instead, think critically about the funds you will need to make this experience more affordable for you.
-You might focus instead on the cost of airfare or textbooks.
+You might focus instead on the cost of airfare or textbooks

 How much funding will I receive?